 The Library is open:

 Students follow a rigorous interview process to join the team, following the School Library Association (SLA) pack.
 Students work behind the desk on a rota and are rewarded with inhouse rewards such as merits, as well as taking part in book buying or reward trips.
-They also get priority for choosing and reading new books as well as library events and trips.
-They also get nominated for Pupil Librarian of the Year Award organised by the SLA.
+They are prioritised in choosing and reading new books as well as library events and trips.
+They also get the opportunity to earn nationally recognised certificates for their library skills, again from the SLA programme.

-All students at Heartlands have allocated reading time in English lessons and during Vertical Tutoring time.
+All students at Heartlands have allocated reading time in English lessons and during Tutor Time.
 This is known as DEAR (Drop Everything And Read).
 The library has a full timetable of DEAR classes throughout the school day.

 or take quizzes by logging on here: